DisCoTec/discotec.github.io/2020/README.md

 # DisCoTec 2020 - 15th International Federated Conference on Distributed Computing Techniques

 [DisCoTec](https://www.discotec.org) is one of the major events sponsored by the International Federation for Information Processing ([IFIP](http://www.ifip.org)).
-It gathers conferences and workshops that cover a broad spectrum of distributed computing subjects, ranging from theoretical foundations and formal description techniques, to systems research issues.
+It gathers conferences and workshops covering a broad spectrum of distributed computing subjects, from theoretical foundations and formal description techniques, to systems research issues.
 DisCoTec 2020 will take place at the [University of Malta](http://www.um.edu.mt), [Valletta](https://www.um.edu.mt/campuses/valletta), in June 15-19, 2020.

 ## Conferences
 * [Coordination 2020](https://www.discotec.org/2020/coordination) - International Conference on Coordination Models and Languages